Nyerguds/MobiusMapEditor/README.md

 * Changed the default build level in TD maps from 99 to 98.
 Level 99 allows building illegal objects that can break the game.
 * The Briefing text area will now accept [Enter] for adding line breaks without this closing the window.
 Previously, [Ctrl]+[Enter] had to be used for this, which is pretty awkward.
 * The Briefing text area now has a scrollbar.
 * Fixed placement of illegal tiles caused by incorrect filtering on which tiles from a template should be included.
 This is the problem which caused tiles that showed as black blocks in classic graphics.
-It is also the problem that made Red Alert maps contain indestructible bridges.
+It is also the problem that made RA maps contain indestructible bridges.
 * Map tile placement can now be dragged, allowing easily filling an area with water or other tiles.
 This also works for removing tiles.
 * Removing tiles will now obey the actual occupied cells of the selected tile, rather than just clearing the bounding box, making it more intuitive.
 * Creating an RA trigger with Action "Text Trigger" will no longer cause an error to be shown.